 Notes and Exceptions:

-**For students applying to Educational Leadership field: Students who have not received advanced credit at the MPEd level may achieve advanced credit (a total of 2 half-courses) for completion of the Master Dimension PQPs completed through the Ontario Principal's Council program.
-Course release will be considered for the following courses: "Resource Development and Management for Effective Education" (Year 1 Intersession) and "Advanced Topics in Policy Study" (Year 1 Summer). *Course fees are still required from students, even with the course release, as continuous enrollment is required in this program.
+**For students applying to Educational Leadership field: Students who have not received advanced credit at the MPEd level may achieve advanced credit (a total of 2 half-courses) for completion of the Master Dimension PQPs completed through the Ontario Principal's Council or Catholic Principals' Council of Ontario program.
+Course release will be considered for the following courses: "Resource Development and Management for Effective Education" (Year 1 Intersession) and "Advanced Topics in Policy Study" (Year 1 Summer).

-To use PQP credit for course releases, students must have completed their Master Dimension PQP qualifications through the Ontario Principal's Council and must have done so prior to admittance into the professional program.
+To use PQP credit for course releases, students must have completed their Master Dimension PQP qualifications through the Ontario Principal's Council or Catholic Principals' Council of Ontario and must have done so prior to admittance into the professional program.
 Qualifications completed during the MPEd program will not count for course release.

 Full-time tuition amounts are set each year by Senate and then published on the Office of the Registrar's Fees Schedules web page.
 Fees are assessed once each term (Fall, Winter, Summer) not by course.